-We provide counsel on legal issues arising under Medicare, Medicaid and other governmental health programs.
-In addition, we assist clients with facility licensing, government oversight, reimbursement, licensure, employment, governance, fraud and abuse, medical staff issues, and in audits and investigations.
+We provide counsel on legal issues arising under Medicare, Medicaid, and other governmental health programs.
+In addition, we assist clients with facility licensing, government oversight, reimbursement, licensure, employment, governance, fraud and abuse, medical staff issues, and audits and investigations.

 We represent physicians before hospital boards regarding the limitation or withdrawal of privileges.
 We represent various healthcare professionals who have been charged with violations of the law or who have been subjected to investigations by New Jersey professional boards and other agencies.
 We also handle matters in connection with the National Practitioner Data Bank.